bkerley/shove_auth/README.markdown

 Concepts and variables
 ----------------------
-* secret - sha1(username+pass) expressed in base64
+* auth_secret - sha1(username+pass) expressed in base64
+* session_secret - unique per session, keyed to particular client
-* sid - session_id, 768359313 as example, not constrained to integers (use a varchar type)
+* sid - session_id, probably a big base64-encoded string (base64 looks cool)
 * signed request - requests relying on authentication should include a signature consisting of:
 	* the action (for example, `GET /user/username`)
 	* the current sid (even if this is already included in the action URL)